-

 The Town Center Plan was adopted by the Homer City Council in 2006.
 Guiding principles relate to economic opportunity; common space such as a central Town Square or plaza; compact, pedestrian-friendly design; mixed-uses including commercial, civic, and residential; and a look and feel that reflects Homer's vibrant artistic character.

-2005 Transportation Plan
+2005 Transportation Plan (Historical)

-2004 Non-Motorized Transportation and Trail Plan
+2004 Non-Motorized Transportation and Trail Plan (Historical)

-The purpose of this master plan is to establish a clear vision for the future of trails and trail development in the city of Homer.
-The emphasis of this plan is on areas within the city limits with some recommendations for linkages with existing or potential trails outside city limits.
+The purpose of this master plan was to establish a clear vision for the future of trails and trail development in the city of Homer.
+The emphasis of this plan was on areas within the city limits with some recommendations for linkages with existing or potential trails outside city limits.
 While the City of Homer does not have jurisdiction over lands outside city limits, the City recognizes the value of legally protected regional trails.